 Surveys and Polls

 The results highlight this.
-Last year, Ticketmaster sent out an interactive email featuring a poll centered around the Video Music Awards, and found “the open rate of the email exceeded Ticketmaster’s average open rate by 182%.
+Ticketmaster sent out an interactive email featuring a poll centered around the Video Music Awards and found “the open rate of the email exceeded Ticketmaster’s average open rate by 182%”.

-You can see here just how much of an impact interactive email marketing have had on the brands that have been able to implement campaigns.
+You can see here just how much of an impact interactive email marketing has had on the brands that have been able to implement campaigns.